Every cookie contains a key-value pair along with a number of attributes that control when and where that cookie is used.

 www.web.dev domain is part of the

-.com but also includes services like
+but can also include services like

-my-project.github.io to count as
+my-project.github.io to count as separate sites.

-SameSite attribute on a cookie provides three different ways
+SameSite attribute on a cookie provides three different ways to control

 Lax to limit the cookie to same-site requests.